Currents of History

 April 13, 1990

-The original version of this review of two republished books about Downstate appeared in the March 22, 1990, number of Illinois Times under the title, "Two Rivers."
+The original version of this review appeared in the March 22, 1990, number of Illinois Times under the title, "Two Rivers."
 The editors at the Reader, who surprised me more than once with their interest in books that seemed to me to be alien from their usual preoccupations, wanted to run it in their paper.
-This is the Reader version, which lacks the original's opening lines, which are to good to throw away..
+This is the Reader version, which lacks the original's opening lines, which are too good to throw away..

 Here is James Gray describing the spot near Peoria memorialized as the site of Fort Crevecoeur, built in 1680 by Rene Robert Cavelier, the French colonizer known to us as Sier de La Salle: "The view of the lake is handsome.
 The landscaping of the grounds has been done simply and with taste.
 The monument has dignity.
 There is absolutely nothing wrong with it except that it is not the true site of La Salle's fortress and everyone knows it . . . .
 The commission appointed to place the monument reported vaguely that the attractive piece of ground chosen by them would be prettier and really more satisfactory until such time as the public came to know better."